watchout254/MukenyaPhotography/README.md

+# Still working on it....Daily updates
-# MukenyaPhotography
+## MukenyaPhotography
-## Open source we application to show how static web pages run when using django template
+### Open source we application to show how static web pages run when using django template

 # URL Mapping remaining
 ## Already added the necessary files to assets folder